SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 }
 ```

-> You can use the menu option "Go -> Go to File..." (commonly known as the "File Selector"), often invoked with Ctrl-P or Cmd-P, and specify the name and location manually and directly, like this:
+> You can select the file from the log output line (use Ctrl-Click or Cmd-Click) or use the menu option "Go -> Go to File..." (commonly known as the "File Selector"), often invoked with Ctrl-P or Cmd-P, and specify the name and location manually and directly, like this:
 >
 > ![go to file ~/.cds-services.json](assets/go-to-file.png)